Chefchaouen in Spring: Why March to May Is the Perfect Window

 Layers.
 That's the spring wardrobe in one word.
 Mornings can be cool (12-14°C), midday warm (22-26°C), evenings cool again.
 A light waterproof jacket handles the occasional shower.
 Comfortable walking shoes are essential — the medina stairs are steep and the day trip trails are rocky.

 Sunscreen is critical even on cloudy days.
-The altitude means stronger UV than you'd expect.
-I got sunburned through clouds in April.
+The altitude means stronger UV than you'd expect, and it burns straight through the April clouds.

 Spring Eating

-The goat cheese is at peak season in spring.
-The jben from Rif Mountain goats that have been eating spring grass is tangier, creamier, and more complex than the summer version.
+The goat cheese hits its peak in spring.
+The jben from Rif Mountain goats that have been grazing on spring grass is tangier, creamier, and more complex than the summer version.
 Buy it at the Wednesday market for 5-15 MAD per round and eat it with fresh bread, still warm from the communal oven.

 Tagines in spring feature more green vegetables — fava beans, artichokes, fresh peas — alongside the usual potato and olive combinations.
-It's lighter food for lighter weather.
+Lighter food for lighter weather.

 Mint tea is still the default drink, but in spring you'll also find fresh orange and avocado juice at stalls near Bab el-Ain for 10-15 MAD.
-The avocado juice sounds weird.
+The avocado juice sounds strange.
 It's incredible.

 Sample Spring Itinerary

 Day 1: Arrive from Tangier (CTM bus, 75 MAD, 3 hours).
 Check into a medina riad.
-Afternoon wander through the blue alleys.
-Sunset from the Spanish Mosque.
+Spend the afternoon wandering the blue alleys.
+Catch sunset from the Spanish Mosque.
 Dinner at a family-run restaurant off the main square — tagine with spring vegetables, 50-60 MAD.

 Day 2: Early morning photography walk (6:30-9 AM).
-Breakfast at Riad terrace.
+Breakfast on the riad terrace.
 Visit the Kasbah Museum (10 MAD entry).
 Walk to Ras El Maa waterfall.
 Lunch of goat cheese, olives, and bread from the medina stalls.
 Afternoon: relax on a rooftop terrace.
 Evening: dinner at Place Outa el Hammam (splurge night — 80-100 MAD).

-Day 3: Half-day trip to Akchour Waterfalls (hire taxi, ~400 MAD round trip).
-The 45-minute hike to the small falls, or the 3-hour round trip to the grand falls for the ambitious.
+Day 3: Half-day trip to Akchour Waterfalls (hire a taxi, ~400 MAD round trip).
+Take the 45-minute hike to the small falls, or the 3-hour round trip to the grand falls if you're ambitious.
 Pack a picnic.
 Afternoon: souvenir shopping — woven blankets, local spices, argan oil.
-Departure next morning.
+Departure the next morning.

 The Bottom Line